grnet/ganetimgr/docs/source/interface.rst

 Batch Graphs
 ------------

-List all instances Cpu and nerwork graphs, per cluster or per node.
+List all instances cpu and network graphs, per cluster or per node.
 You can collapse and expand the graphs per instance and one can select graphs between a specific time period.

 .. image:: _static/images/graphs.png
 	:scale: 50 %